xmidt-org/docs/content/docs/wrp/simple-messages.md

 Name | Description
 -----|--------------
-msg_type | The message type for the simple event.  (**SHALL** be 4.) source | The device_id name of the device originating the event (i.e. mac:112233445566/config) dest | A value of the form: `event:{event-type}`.
-The main use case is the ability to listeners to register only for events they care about. device_id | The canonical device ID (i.e. mac:112233445566) involved in this message.
-It defers from source as no further parsing is needed to extract the ID. content_type | (optional) The media type of the payload.
+msg_type | The message type for the simple event.  (**SHALL** be 4.) source | The locator information of the creator of the event (i.e. mac:112233445566/config) dest | An event locator of the form: `event:{event identifier}/{ignored}`.
+The main use case is for listeners to register only for events they care about. device_id | The canonical device ID (i.e. mac:112233445566) that this message is about.
+The source may not always be or include the device ID (for example, if talaria creates an event about a device connecting to it). content_type | (optional) The media type of the payload.
 If not specified on inbound messages, `application/octet-stream` is used as default. partner_ids | (optional) The list of partner ids the message is meant to target.
 If the item is missing and the device has a `partner id` or the device does not find a match, the request shall be disregarded. headers | (optional) The headers associated with the payload.